arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/the-effects-of-contingency-variables/schedules-of-reinforcement-and-punishment/effect-of-concurrent-schedules-of-reinforcement-and-punishment.md

 ---
+grand_parent: 'The effects of contingency variables '
+great_grand_parent: 'The effects of instructional events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Effect of concurrent schedules of reinforcement and punishment "
 nav_order: 6
-has_children: false
+parent: 'Schedules of reinforcement and punishment '
+title: 'Effect of concurrent schedules of reinforcement and punishment '
 ---
 # Effect of concurrent schedules of reinforcement and punishment